AdaCore/learn/content/courses/advanced-ada/parts/resource_management/limited_types.rst

 Here, :ada:`Limited_Integer_Array_2` is a subtype of the :ada:`Limited_Integer_Array` type.
 Since :ada:`Limited_Integer_Array` is a limited type, the :ada:`Limited_Integer_Array_2` subtype is limited as well.
-In that sense, a subtype doesn't change the limitedness of its parent type.
+A subtype just introduces a name for some constraints on an existing type.
+As such, a subtype doesn't change the limitedness of the constrained type.

 We can test this in a small application:

 .. code:: ada run_button project=Courses.Advanced_Ada.Resource_Management.Limited_Types.Deriving_From_Limited_Types.Limited_Subtype